The NFC Agent serves both roles from a single server on one port:

 }

-The Device Server advertises via mDNS/Bonjour:
+The agent advertises via mDNS/Bonjour:

 _nfc-device._tcplocal.Devices can discover the agent on the local network without knowing the IP address.